 Heartburn is a burning sensation in the chest.
-Heartburn that does not go away can result from gastroesophageal reflux disease (GERD), a hiatal hernia, Barrett’s esophagus, or esophageal cancer.
+Heartburn for multiple days in a row can result from gastroesophageal reflux disease (GERD), a hiatal hernia, Barrett’s esophagus, or esophageal cancer.

 Heartburn refers to the burning sensation in the chest that happens as a result of stomach acid.
 This is called acid reflux.

 This article examines the causes of persistent heartburn and when to contact a doctor.

 Heartburn occurs as a result of acid reflux.

 Between the lower esophagus and stomach is a tight ring of muscle called a sphincter.
 It stays closed until the combination of saliva chewed food reaches it.
 At this point, it relaxes to allow food to pass to the stomach.